OdinsPlasmaRifle/statter/README.md

 The port at which the Statter API will be available.
 This defaults to 8080.

-**interval**

-The length of time between each monitoring attempt on a service.
-This value is an integer representing a length of time in seconds.
-It defaults to 60 seconds.

 **services**

 Contains the list of services that should be monitored/served by Statter.